Bakerwes/Work-Scheduler/README.md

 ***

-The challenege for this week was to take some starter code and create a functional schedule for a normal 9 to 5 work day.
+The challenge for this week was to take some starter code and create a functional schedule for a normal 9 to 5 work day.
 The acceptance criteria goes as follows:
 GIVEN I am using a daily planner to create a schedule

 WHEN I open the planner